selfishprimate/gerillass/README.md

     @import 'gerillass';

-### Using with Grunt (and Yeoman)
+### Using with Grunt

 You can add Gerillass library by editing your Gruntfile.js at the root level of your project.
-Simply find the sass related rules and add `require: 'gerillass'` inside the `options` object.
+Simply find the sass related rules and add `['node_modules/gerillass/scss']` inside the `options` object.

     sass: {
       dist: {
         options: {
-          style: 'expanded',
+          style: "expanded",
-          require: 'gerillass'
+          loadPath: ['node_modules/gerillass/scss']
         },
         files: {
-          'css/style.css': 'scss/style.scss'
+          "main.css": "main.scss"
         }
       }
     }